Kickboxer 3: Plot

 Undeterred, David and Xian launch their own investigation, which ultimately leads to their arrest.
 Lane bails them out in an attempt to cover his tracks, but the two continue their search.
 They purchase guns from an arms dealer and infiltrate a mansion owned by a pimp named Branco, eventually discovering that Lane is behind the child sex ring operation.
 They confront him in his home but are ambushed and taken prisoner.
-Lane forces David (with assistance from the henchman Pete) through a series of grueling exercises designed to weaken him before his match with Martine, such as hiking with a backpack full of rocks and water-skiing without skis.
-He then releases both men back to their hotel, with the condition that if David doesn't show up for the fight, Isabella will disappear forever.
+Lane and his henchman Pete force David through a series of grueling exercises designed to weaken him before his match with Martine, such as hiking with a backpack full of rocks and water-skiing without skis.
+He then releases both men back to their hotel, warning that if David doesn't show up for the fight, Isabella will disappear forever.
 With Marcos' help, Xian is able to create and administer a cure for David's fatigue.

 At the fight, David manages to defeat Martine, and Xian is successful in rescuing Isabella before Lane can flee the arena.
-Lane, who wagered his entire estate upon Martine's victory, is left bankrupt (and Pete the henchman dissociates Lane).
+Lane, who wagered his entire estate upon Martine's victory, is left bankrupt and Pete ultimately deserts him.
 Upon being reunited with Marcos, Isabella tells him about the other girls Lane has imprisoned, and David resolves to free them as well.
 In retaliation, Lane pulls a gun on David, but Marcos suddenly appears and stabs Lane in the stomach with his knife.

 In the end, the police sergeant decides to cover up Lane's murder, and David arranges for Marcos and Isabella to attend school.
 Upon realizing that they have missed their flight back home, David, Xian, and the police sergeant decide to go out for drinks together.